MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/migrate-data-to-office-365.md

 - MOE150
 - BCS160
 ms.assetid: e2fdfc8d-547e-4419-8628-2738ed4e0f46
-description: "If you've opted out of FastTrack deployment and aren't finding what you need in our basic deployment steps, this is the place to start."
+description: "If you've opted out of FastTrack deployment and you are ready to migrate data to Office 365, this is the place to start."
 ---

 # Migrate your organization data to Office 365 Enterprise